About

 Food

-Other insects, such as silkworms, waxworms and roaches are fed as a treat.
+Other insects such as silkworms, waxworms, and roaches may be offered as occasional treats.

-*REMEMBER* Always feed insects of an appropriate size, as a guide the width of the livefood insect should never exceed the width between the gecko’s eyes.
+Remember: The width of any livefood insect should never exceed the distance between the gecko's eyes.

 Supplements

-• Feed 2 and 3: Arcadia Calcium with Magnesium
+- Feeds 2 & 3: Arcadia Calcium with Magnesium

-• Feed 5 and 6: Arcadia Calcium with Magnesium
+- Feeds 5 & 6: Arcadia Calcium with Magnesium

 Water